 Contract Assets and Liabilities.
 Contract liabilities represent advance consideration received from customers, and are recognized as revenue over time as the related performance obligation is satisfied.
-The amount of revenue recognized in 2018 that was included in the opening contract liability balance was \$43,348,000.
+The amount of revenue recognized in 2019 that was included in the December 31, 2018 contract liability balance was \$76,412,000.
 The Company has recognized all contract liabilities within the deferred revenues financial statement caption on the balance sheet.
-The Company expects to recognize revenue of \$80,123,000 in 2019 related to deferred revenue as of December 31, 2018.
-The Company did not have any contract assets at December 31, 2018 or December 31, 2017.
+The Company did not have any contract assets at December 31, 2019 or December 31, 2018.